psq/flexr/scenario.md

 - advance block to any block
 - initial balances using clarity js sdk (hack)
 - support for token with varying balance, can not use `ft-token`, would require new post conditions (check variable value, check map values, ...)

-## TODOs
-- create/update clients
-- setup STX balances (or use a fake token) x advance blocks enough to allow rebalance/oracle to work as expected (change constants instead)